best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 Make sure the overall title for your spreadsheet gives a clear description of the data and includes the time period and geographical region the data applies to.

-Use standard and consistent title formats throughout your publications and within your spreadsheets.
+Use standard and consistent title formats across your publication porfolios and within your spreadsheets.

 It is best practice to have one table per worksheet.
 This means the title of the worksheet should be the title of the table.